The culinary delight of the Ribera Baixa

 nearly everything is grown right here so you are not eating food

-which have been shipped half way around the world, especially for
+which has been shipped half way around the world, especially the superb range of seafood.

 coques fines, of segí,